maitrungduc1410/react-native-redux-typescript-starter/README.md

 - **store**: your Redux store
 - **App.tsx**: your main application component
 - **env.ts**: contains common variables for your app
+# Socket.IO Integration
+Integrate Socket.IO with Redux quite simple.
+A Socket middleware is declared under `/src/store/middlewares/sockets`

+Socket middleware comes with some samples of usage.
 # Note
+- The `__docs__` folder you can remove it when using
 - Hermes is enable by default for running on Android to make your app start faster.
 If you want to disable it, set `enableHermes` to `false` in `android/app/build.gradle`
 - Path alias is set to `@`, if you want to change it then change in both `babel.config.js` and `tsconfig.json`